blinklet/learning-pyxel/README.md

 ## Tile map autofill

 When I made my first image and then switched to the tile map editor, I was surprised to see that the background of the tile map was covered in little images.
-I had a tilemap that looked like the one below:
+I had a tile map that looked like the one below:

 ![Crazy tile map](./assets/doc-images/PyxelEdit5.png)